Heiltsuk Nation

 A fire destroyed the only food store in the village recently.
 As a stop-gap measure the United Church became the "United Store" while a new building was constructed.
 This response occurred very quickly and managed to provide services to the community during a difficult time.

 The Heiltsuk have been opposed to the Enbridge Northern Gateway Pipelines proposal, with some well-publicized hearings in Bella Bella.

 The Heiltsuk became involved in early efforts in the 1990s to conserve the Great Bear Rainforest.
 On January 29, 2016, in the Heiltsuk community of Bella Bella—along with representatives from other First Nations, industry, government and NGOs—they celebrated the completion of the final accord to protect the largest coastal temperate rainforest in the world.

 Archeologist Alisha Gauvreau, a PhD student from the University of Victoria and a scholar with the Hakai Institute, discovered a site on Triquet Island on British Columbia's Central Coast which appears to confirm Heiltsuk oral tradition.
-The archeological team have excavated a settlement in the area — in traditional Heiltsuk Nation territory — and dated it to 14,000 years ago, during the last ice age where glaciers covered much of North America.
+The archeological team have excavated a settlement in the area in traditional Heiltsuk Nation territory and dated it to 14,000 years ago, during the last ice age where glaciers covered much of North America.

+In February 2025, the Heiltsuk passed a written constitution via referendum, with 67% voting in favour.
+The document was ratified in May, with next steps planned toward "developing core laws" that are expected to cover land management, language, and other issues.